devcao/dev-ds-xy.github.io/index.md

 Prior to USC, I was an undergrad in mathematics at [Central University of Finance and Economics](http://en.cufe.edu.cn/).

-My reseach interest lies in High-dimensional inference and Statistical machine learning.
+My reseach interest lies in High-dimensional inference and Statistical/interpretable machine learning.
 I am currently working on:

 * A regularization path i.e, LASSO, SCAD, Elastic Net solution path and etc. related method to provide p-values for high-dimensional models.